ShanukaGimhan/ShanukaGimhan/README.md

 - 👋 Hi, I’m Shanuka Gimhan
-- 👀 I’m interested in Software Engineering / Cyber Security industry
+- 👀 I’m interested in Software Engineering / Cyber Security industry / DevOps
-- 🌱 I’m currently learning Latest Progamming Frameworks and Internet Security Technology
+- 🌱 I’m currently learning the Latest Programming Frameworks and Internet Security Technology
-- 💞️ I’m looking to collaborate on Software Development Industry or Cyber Security Industry to learn new Technology
+- 💞️ I’m looking to collaborate in the Software Development Industry or Cyber Security Industry to learn new technology
 - 📫 How to reach me,
 Email - shanukagimhan375@gmail.com
 Linkedin - www.linkedin.com/in/shanukagimhan15408a212